michael-buschbeck/mychs-macro-magic/README.md

 Inside a **script** block, you can use *variables*.

-*Variables* allow you to store roll results or other computed values so you can refer back to them any future point in the **script** block:
+*Variables* allow you to store roll results and other computed values so you can refer back to them any future point in the **script** block:

 | Line | Commands | What happens?
 | ---- | -------- | -------------